Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Introduction

 \section{Introduction}

-S-matrix is one of the most important observables in quantum field theory (QFT), behind the discovery of nucleons to Higgs boson in different scattering phenomena in high energy particle colliders \cite{aad2012observation}, \cite{cms2012observation}.
-The success of S-matrix in QFT raises the question regarding the description of S-matrix in QFT in curved spacetime \cite{birrell1984quantum}, \cite{fulling1989aspects}, \citep{wald1994quantum} where background geometry is treated as classical on which matter is quantized.
+S-matrix is one of the most important observables in quantum field theory (QFT), behind the discovery of nucleons to Higgs boson in different scattering phenomena in high energy particle colliders \cite{aad2012observation, cms2012observation}.
+The success of S-matrix in QFT raises the question regarding the description of S-matrix in QFT in curved spacetime \cite{birrell1984quantum, fulling1989aspects, wald1994quantum} where background geometry is treated as classical on which matter is quantized.

-Developments of S-matrix in curved spacetime have been going on for quite sometime \cite{Wald:1979wt}, though the generalization from flat Minkowski spacetime to a general curved spacetime manifold is not straightforward.
-Thus, it is important to have a physical understanding of S-matrix in curved spacetime which reproduces known results in the flat-spacetime limit.
-A description of S-matrix in curved spacetime would be deemed successful if it exhibits Unitarity, Analyticity and Compatibility with spacetime symmetries.
+Developments of S-matrix in curved spacetime have been going on for quite some time \cite{Wald:1979wt}, though the generalization from flat Minkowski spacetime to a generic curved spacetime manifold is not straightforward.
+Thus, it is important to have a physical understanding of the S-matrix in curved spacetime which reproduces the known results in the flat-spacetime limit.
+A description of the S-matrix in curved spacetime would be deemed successful if it exhibits unitarity, analyticity, and compatibility with spacetime symmetries.
 A description satisfying these three conditions is not yet available \cite{stapp2004correspondence, hollowood2008causal, friedman1992unitarity}.
-This would provide a way to understand and place constraints on a successful theory of Quantum Gravity that can be probed by looking at scattering phenomena at very high energy scales in LHC, SLAC and other future high energy particle colliders where solution of Einstein's equation $G_{\mu\nu}=T_{\mu\nu}$ would give rise to a non-trivial compact curved spacetime \cite{giddings2013gravitational}.
+This would provide a way to understand and place constraints on a successful theory of quantum gravity that can be probed by looking at scattering phenomena at very high energy scales where the solution of Einstein's equation $G_{\mu\nu}=T_{\mu\nu}$ would give rise to a non-trivial compact curved spacetime \cite{giddings2013gravitational}.